mdubourg001/geste/README.md

 Here are the list of the currently supported configuration options, and their Jest's "equivalent":

 - `testPatterns`: array of [glob](https://github.com/isaacs/node-glob) patterns used to walk your project's sources and find test files.
 Equivalent to [Jest's `testMatch`](https://jestjs.io/docs/configuration#testmatch-arraystring)
-- `ignoreRegexps`: array of regexp patterns on which found test files will be matched against.
-Files matching one of these patterns will be ignored.
-Equivalent to [Jest's `testPathIgnorePatterns`](https://jestjs.io/docs/configuration#testpathignorepatterns-arraystring)
+- `ignorePatterns`: array of [glob](https://github.com/isaacs/node-glob) patterns that will be ignored when looking for test files.
+Close to [Jest's `testPathIgnorePatterns`](https://jestjs.io/docs/configuration#testpathignorepatterns-arraystring) but here **it's a array of glob patterns instead of regexp patterns**.
 - `setupFiles`: array of paths to modules that will be compiled and evaluated before every one of your test files.
 Equivalent to [Jest's `setupFiles`](https://jestjs.io/docs/configuration#setupfiles-array)